Adoption of Six Communities, Malaysia

-There regular activities include weekly bhajans, group Gayathri mantra chanting, temple bhajans, poojas on special occasions, self transformation programmes (12-15 people monthly), well-attended spiritual lectures (100-120 people), public programme for Swami’s Birthday (700 people) and young adult spiritual programme for promoting unity.
+Regular devotional activities include weekly bhajans, group Gayathri mantra chanting, temple bhajans, poojas on special occasions, self-transformation programmes (12–15 people monthly), well-attended spiritual lectures (100–120 people), public programmes for Swami’s Birthday (700 people) and young adult spiritual programmes for promoting unity.
 SSE (Sathya Sai Spiritual Education) students also presented a drama and dance programme.

-There are many ongoing, regular service activities.
-Needy families (26 families) are provided food provisions with many varieties of food on amonthly basis.
+Ongoing, regular service activities include the following: Needy families (26 families) receive food provisions with many varieties of food on a monthly basis.
 Twice weekly cooked meals are served to 150 needy people.
-Also classes teaching single mothers to stitch clothing are provided multiple times a week to help them gain independence and earn a living.
-Other programmes include temple cleaning, blood donations, animal care at the animal shelter, and service to nearly 300 needy school children with uniforms, shoes, and school supplies.
+Classes teaching single mothers to stitch clothing are provided multiple times a week to help them gain independence and earn a living.
+Other programmes include temple cleaning, blood donations, animal care at the animal shelter, and providing nearly 300 needy school children with uniforms, shoes and school supplies.

-Ongoing tuition (tutoring) five days a week has helped many needy children (60) who have improved their studying skills and exam scores.
-There was also an SSE Sankranthi (Ponggal) Celebration where 60 children enjoyed many educational and fun activities.
-There was also an Educare Carnival where 30 children performed a drama based on “Siti Hagar”, the Noble Mother of Ishmael (Abraham’s first born) and her sacrifice for her beloved son.
-More than 1000 members of the public enjoyed the festivities.
+On the educational front, ongoing tuition (tutoring) five days a week has helped many needy children (60), who have improved their studying skills and exam scores.
+At an SSE Sankranthi (Ponggal) Celebration, 60 children enjoyed many educational and fun activities.
+At an Educare Carnival, 30 children performed a drama based on “Siti Hagar,” the Noble Mother of Ishmael (Abraham’s first born) and her sacrifice for her beloved son.
+More than 1,000 members of the public enjoyed the festivities.

 Kampung Ujung Batu, Butterworth Penang State

-Regular devotional activities include weekly bhajans, EHV programme, and spiritual talks.
-Also every few months, there are meditation and motivation classes which include young adults and also Gayathri chanting.
+Regular devotional activities include weekly bhajans, an EHV programme and spiritual talks.
+Every few months, meditation and motivation classes are held, which include young adults and Gayathri chanting.

+Other activities include the following.
 Ongoing tuition (tutoring) classes are held weekly with a focus on early high school and improving English speaking skills.
-Additional projects include EHV students participating in temple cleaning, food distribution to the needy and back to school service for the needy children (school supplies, clothing, shoes).
-A health programme is held quarterly to educate on preventive measures include proper hygiene.
+Additional projects include EHV students participating in temple cleaning, food distribution to the needy and back to school service for needy children (school supplies, clothing, shoes).
+A quarterly health programme educates the community on preventive measures, including proper hygiene.

 Taman Cenderawasih, Pahang State

-Devotional activities include weekly bhajans, weekly Gayathri manthra chanting and monthly temple bhanjans.
-Service activities include weekly tuition (tutoring) and temple cleaning and other temple service.
+Devotional activities include weekly bhajans, weekly Gayathri mantra chanting and monthly temple bhajans.
+Service activities include weekly tuition (tutoring), temple cleaning and other temple service.
 Educational activities include weekly SSEHV classes and teen youth classes.
-Students also performed dramas for various festival celebrations.
+Students also perform dramas for various festival celebrations.

 Matang Jaya, Selangor State

-Matang Jaya is a housing project comprising about 400 houses located 50 kilometres from Kuala Lumpur.
+Matang Jaya is a housing project comprising about 400 houses, 50 kilometres from Kuala Lumpur.
 These low-cost houses were mainly built for low income, needy families.
-Several local Sathya Sai Centres (Cheras, Brickfields, Batu Caves, and Sentul) participate with an emphasis on helping the school children and needy families.
-An acquired local two storey home is the home base for various activities serving this adopted community.
+Several Sathya Sai Centres (Cheras, Brickfields, Batu Caves and Sentul) participate with an emphasis on helping the school children and needy families.
+An acquired two-story home serves as a hub for various activities serving this adopted community.

-Devotional activities include EHV classes emphasising the importance of spirituality and bhajan classes.
+Devotional activities include EHV classes, emphasising the importance of spirituality and bhajan classes.
 Monthly classes on teaching children their own religion are held.
-The major religious festivals (Sankranthi/Pongal, Deepavali, and Christmas) and Chinese New Year are celebrated.
+Major religious festivals (Sankranthi/Pongal, Deepavali and Christmas) and Chinese New Year are celebrated.
 Children are taught to respect their parents on Father’s and Mother’s Days.
-Bhajans and Gayathri manthra chanting are also conducted periodically in the homes of the local people in the adopted community with family participation.
+Bhajans and Gayathri mantra chanting are also conducted periodically in the homes of the people in the adopted community, with family participation.

-Educational programmes include weekly EHV classes, every other week tuition/tutoring, monthly classes on Hinduism and unique field trips every six months (eg. Students taken to visit the Forest Research Institute and visit to KidZania, an experiential children’s learning and fun centre.
+Educational programmes include weekly EHV classes, every other week tutoring, monthly classes on Hinduism and unique field trips every six months.
+For examples, students were taken to visit the Forest Research Institute and to KidZania, an experiential children’s learning and fun centre.

-Other NGOs have recognised the service provided by SSIOM in this Global Community project and volunteered to support and contribute towards the sustenance of the project are:
+Other NGOs have recognised the service provided by SSIO in this community project and volunteered to support and contribute towards the sustenance of the project, including:

-JCI – Junior Chambers of International (M), an International Organisation provided the setting up of Library and Computer Lab in the house for the children.
+JCI – Junior Chambers of International (M), an International Organisation, which provided the setting up of a library and computer lab in the house for the children.

-TAR University College donated funds towards the children’s activity in taking them out for “ Forest Research Institute”- Enjoy The Nature Programme, and donated dictionaries for library.
+TAR University College donated funds towards the children’s activities in outings such as to the Forest Research Institute’s Enjoy Nature Programme, and donated dictionaries for the library.

-Metta Foundation – Buddhist Organisation has undertaken Yearly Sponsoring of School Uniforms & School bags to all students.
+Metta Foundation, a Buddhist Organisation, has undertaken yearly sponsoring of school uniforms and school bags to all students.

 Lukut, Negeri Sembilan State

-Sathya Sai Organisation of Negeri Sembilan established a Surau (Muslim Prayer House) near the Global Community location.
-30 Muslim families perform their daily prayers here.
-The Muslim community works closely with other communities at the Surau on joint programmes.
+The Sathya Sai Organisation of Negeri Sembilan established a Surau (Muslim Prayer House) near the adopted community location, where 30 Muslim families can perform their daily prayers.
+The Muslim community works closely with other communities at the Surau, on joint programmes.

 Nigel Garden, Selangor State

-Superhero Motivational Camp was held for students encompassing learning & communicating in English, personal hygiene and some outdoor fun.
-Some of the activities included: indoor and outdoor games.
+Superhero Motivational Camp was held for students, encompassing learning and communicating in English, personal hygiene and some outdoor fun.
+Some of the activities included indoor and outdoor games.

-UPSR Examination (primary school achievement test) prayers for year-6 students and parents and a UPSR Academic Camp was held.
-This 3-day crash preparatory course for the students prior to the UPSR examination.
-Students were given audiobooks to aid their independent learning.
-The new technology encouraged students to learn in a fun way.
+SSIO volunteers organised a UPSR Examination (a primary school achievement test) preparation for year-six students and parents and a UPSR Academic Camp.
+For this three-day crash course prior to the UPSR examination, students were given audiobooks to aid independent learning, and the new technology added an engaging aspect to students’ learning.